Phenotype: Large-scale phenotyping and genetic screens

-More recently, large-scale phenotypic screens have also been used in animals, e.g. to study lesser understood phenotypes such as behavior.
-In one screen, the role of mutations in mice were studied in areas such as learning and memory, circadian rhythmicity, vision, responses to stress and response to psychostimulants.
+More recently, large-scale phenotypic screens have also been used in animals, e.g., to study lesser understood phenotypes such as behavior.
+In one screen, the role of mutations in mice were studied in areas including learning and memory, circadian rhythmicity, vision, responses to stress, and response to psychostimulants.

-This experiment involved the progeny of mice treated with ENU, or N-ethyl-N-nitrosourea, which is a potent mutagen that causes point mutations.
+This experiment involves the progeny of mice treated with ENU, or N-ethyl-N-nitrosourea, which is a potent mutagen that causes point mutations.
 The mice were phenotypically screened for alterations in the different behavioral domains in order to find the number of putative mutants (see table for details).
 Putative mutants are then tested for heritability in order to help determine the inheritance pattern as well as map out the mutations.
 Once they have been mapped out, cloned, and identified, it can be determined whether a mutation represents a new gene or not.

-These experiments showed that mutations in the rhodopsin gene affected vision and can even cause retinal degeneration in mice.
+These experiments show that mutations in the rhodopsin gene affected vision and can even cause retinal degeneration in mice.
 The same amino acid change causes human familial blindness, showing how phenotyping in animals can inform medical diagnostics and possibly therapy.